gomorpheus/morpheus-docs/experimental/innodb/mysqlShell.rst

             clusterset.forcePrimaryCluster("B")
             clusterset.status()

+    * Emergency Failover Recovery of down site.
-    * Once Power is restored to Site A nodes, you can go through the repair process.
+      Once Power is restored to Site A nodes, you can go through the repair process.
         .. code-block:: bash

             //Connect to site A node to repair cluster from all nodes down.